Top 10 Animals You'd Least Want to Get Bitten By

 Look at that mouth filled with sharp teeth forming a "sinister smile."

 The Tarantula Hawk, a type of wasp, delivers one of the most painful stings in the insect kingdom.
-Although the pain is excruciating, it often subsides within five minutes, leaving no long-term damage.
+Although the pain is excruciating, it often subsides within five minutes and leaves no long-term damage.
 However, anyone stung by a Tarantula Hawk should monitor for signs of an allergic reaction, such as difficulty breathing.

-Baboons have large, sharp canine teeth and their bites can lead to deep lacerations and puncture wounds.
-As with other primate bites, there's a risk of transmitting infections, making it important to seek immediate medical treatment.
+Baboons have large, sharp canine teeth, and their bites can lead to deep lacerations and puncture wounds.
+As with other primate bites, there's a risk of transmitting infections, which makes it important to seek immediate medical treatment.

 Ticks do not bite in the traditional sense but pierce the skin and feed on blood.
 A tick bite can transmit diseases such as Lyme disease or Rocky Mountain spotted fever.
 The bite site might develop a rash, and other symptoms such as fever, weakness, and joint pain may occur.
 Prompt removal of the tick and medical consultation are advised.